ReactiveMongo/reactivemongo-site/releases/0.10.5/documentation/tutorial/find-documents.md

 ### Performing a simple query

-Queries are performed quite the same way as in the Mongo Shell.
+Queries are performed quite the same way as in the MongoDB Shell.

 {% highlight scala %}
 val query = BSONDocument(